singhritesh85/AWS-to-Azure-Connection-using-Site2Site-and-transitgateway/README.md

 Destination: 0.0.0.0/0
 Target: Internet Gateway that was created earlier

-Create an EC2 Instance in Public Subnet.
+Create an EC2 Instance in Public Subnet, PublicSubnet-11.